turingschool/frontend-lightning-talks/README.md

 	3.
 	```

-3. Submit a Pull Request to this repository.
+3. Submit a Pull Request to this repository, titled like so: `FirstName LastName: Title of Talk`

 	* Note: We will be reviewing time slots/topics based on when pull requests are submitted. *You may not see that a time slot/topic has been taken if we have not yet merged a pull request to master.*